bjjain/jELC/README.md

 and agree to the terms of use.
 Please cite the UCR datasets as

 > Keogh, E., Zhu, Q., Hu, B., Hao.
 Y.,  Xi, X., Wei, L. & Ratanamahatana, C.A.
 (2011).
-> The UCR Time Series Classification/Clustering Homepage: http://www.cs.ucr.edu/~eamonn/time_series_data/
+> *The UCR Time Series Classification/Clustering Homepage*: http://www.cs.ucr.edu/~eamonn/time_series_data/